Social control: Sanctions

-In history, religion provided a moral influence on the community and each person, providing an internal locus of control oriented toward a morality, so that each person was empowered to have a degree of control over themselves within society.

-As Auguste Comte instituted sociology (1830-1842), already certain thinkers predicted the discontinuation of a perceived false consciousness intrinsic to religious belief.
-Nevertheless, within the twentieth century, social scientists presumed that religion was still a principal factor of social control.

-Comte, and those who preceded him, were breathing the air of a revolution in the latter part of the eighteenth century (French Revolution) to bring about a so-called enlightened way of being in society, which brought about a new liberty for the individual, without the constraints of an over-seeing aristocracy.

-In the context social control through penal and correctional services, the rehabilitative ideal (Francis Allen 1964) is a key idea that formed within the 20th century—the first principle of which is that behavior is first caused by things that happened before ("Human behaviour is a product of antecedent causes").
-The idea was later thought to have less relevancy to the philosophy and exaction or execution of correctional measures, at least according to a 2007 publication (and elsewhere).

 Techniques

 Law is a technique used for the purposes of social control.
 For example, there are certain laws regarding appropriate sexual relationships; these are largely based on societal values.
 Historically, homosexuality has been criminalised in the West.
 In modern times, due to shifts in societal values, Western societies have mostly decriminalized homosexual relations.
 However, there are still laws regarding age of consent and incest, as these are still deemed as issues in society that require means of control.

 A mechanism of social control occurs through the use of selective incentives.
 Selective incentives are private goods, which are gifts or services, made available to people depending on whether they do or don't contribute to the good of a group, collective, or the common good.
 If people do contribute, they are rewarded, if they don't they are punished.
-Mancur Olson gave rise to the concept in its first instance (c.f.
-The Logic of Collective Action).
+Mancur Olson gave rise to the concept in its first instance (cf. The Logic of Collective Action).